 Washington’s Dirty And Long-Neglected Spending Secret

-In short, it's a mammoth series of ledgers that serves as a record of income and outgo.
-And every year, the (GAO) conducts an audit of the books to make sure everything has been reported correctly (even if the bottom line is awash in red ink).
+In short, it’s a mammoth series of ledgers that serves as a record of income and outgo.
+And every year, the Government Accountability Office (GAO) conducts an audit of the books to make sure everything has been reported correctly (even if the bottom line is awash in red ink).
 Just how much money are we talking about here?
 Trillions upon trillions of dollars:

 In fiscal year 2022, the General Fund reported $23.2 trillion of cash inflows, including debt issuances and tax collections, and $22.8 trillion of cash outflows, including debt repayments.
 It also reported a budget deficit of $1.4 trillion, which includes both cash and noncash activity.